Beuth-Erdelt/DBMS-Benchmarker/paper.md

 # Statement of Need

-There are a variety of (relational) database management systems (DBMS).
+There are a variety of (relational) database management systems (DBMS) and a lot of products.
-Some types cover row-wise, column-wise, in-memory, distributed and GPU-enhanced.
+The types thereof can be divided into for example row-wise, column-wise, in-memory, distributed and GPU-enhanced.
-All of these have unique characteristics, special use cases, advantages and disadvantages and their justification.
+All of these products have unique characteristics, special use cases, advantages and disadvantages and their justification.
 In order to be able to verify and ensure the performance measurement, we want to be able to create and repeat scenarios.
+Repetition is crucial @Raasveldt2018FBC32099503209955, in particular in the age of Cloud-based systems with it's diversity of hardware configurations.

 We are looking for a tool to support the repetition and reproducibility of benchmarking situations, and that is capable of connecting to all these systems.
 We are also looking for a tool that will help with the statistical and interactive analysis of the results.

-There is a need for a tool to combine both @Raasveldt2018FBC32099503209955, and for both we want to use Python as the common Data Science language.
+We want to use Python as the common Data Science language.

+To our knowledge there is no other such tool, c.f. @10.1007/978-3-319-67162-8_12, @10.1007/978-3-030-12079-5_4.
 There are other tools like Apache JMeter, HammerDB, Sysbench, OLTPBench, that provide nice features, but none fitting these needs.
-To our knowledge there is no other such tool, c.f. @10.1007/978-3-319-67162-8_12, @10.1007/978-3-030-12079-5_4.
-The need for such a tool has been elaborated in more detail in @10.1007/978-3-030-84924-5_6 and DBMS-Benchmarker has been used as a support for recieving scientific results about benchmarking DBMS performance in Cloud environments as in @10.1007/978-3-030-84924-5_6 and @10.1007/978-3-030-94437-7_6.
+The design decisions of this tool have been elaborated in more detail in @10.1007/978-3-030-84924-5_6.
+DBMS-Benchmarker has been used as a support for recieving scientific results about benchmarking DBMS performance in Cloud environments as in @10.1007/978-3-030-84924-5_6 and @10.1007/978-3-030-94437-7_6.
-This module has been tested with Clickhouse, DB2, Exasol, Hyperscale (Citus), Kinetica, MariaDB, MariaDB Columnstore, MemSQL, Mariadb, MonetDB, MySQL, OmniSci, Oracle DB, PostgreSQL, SingleStore, SQL Server and SAP HANA.
+This module has been tested with Clickhouse, DB2, Exasol, Citus Data (Hyperscale), Kinetica, MariaDB, MariaDB Columnstore, MemSQL (SingleStore), MariaDB, MariaDB Columnstore, MonetDB, MySQL, OmniSci (HEAVY.AI) , Oracle DB, PostgreSQL, SQL Server, SAP HANA and Vertica.

 ## Summary of Solution